m365fw/vesc_m365_dash/README.md

 Allows you to connect your XIAOMI or NINEBOT display to VESC controller.

 ## How
-Do you want to use your Xiaomi M365 (PRO) with a VESC controller?
+Do you want to use your Xiaomi or NineBot BLE with a VESC controller?
 This is the right place for you! \
-We are using the BLE of the Xiaomi M365 (PRO) to communicate with the VESC controller. \
 Read one of the guides below to get started.

 - [DE Guide](/guide/DE.md)